-(Mark One)

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2021

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File Number: 001-39536

-Taysha Gene Therapies, Inc.

-(Exact Name of Registrant as Specified in its Charter)

-(I.R.S.
-Employer

-Identification No.)

-(Zip Code)

-Delaware (State or other jurisdiction of incorporation or organization) 3000 Pegasus Park Dr. Ste 1430 Dallas, Texas (Address of principal executive offices)

-Registrant's telephone number, including area code: (214) 612-0000

-Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, par value \$0.00001 per share TSHA The Nasdaq Stock Market LLC Indicate by check mark if the registrant is a well-known seasone ed issuer, as defined in Rule 405 of the Sec curities Act.
-Yes 🗆 No 🗵 Indicate by check mark if the registrant is not required to file reg ports pursuant to Section 13 or Section 15 (d) of the Act.
-Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed all re months (or for such shorter period that the registrant was required to file such eports required to be filed by Section 13 or h reports), and (2) has been subject to such 15(d) of the Securities Exchange Act of 1934 during the preceding 12 filing requirements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted ele this chapter) during the preceding 12 months (or for such shorter period that ectronically every Interactive Data File req the registrant was required to submit such uired to be submitted pursuant to Rule 405 of Regulation S-T ($\$232.405$ files).
-Yes \boxtimes No \square of Indicate by check mark whether the registrant is a large accelerate See the definitions of "large accelerated filer," "accelerated filer," "smaller re- ated filer, an accelerated filer, a non-accele eporting company," and "emerging grow rated filer, smaller reporting company, or an emerging growth company. th company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company \times Emerging growth company \times If an emerging growth company, indicate by check mark if the r accounting standards provided pursuant to Section 13(a) of the Exchange Ac registrant has elected not to use the extendent. \Box ed transition period for complying with any new or revised financial

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-As of June 30, 2021, the aggregate market value of the common stock of the registrant held by non-affiliates was approximately: 478,697,081.

-As of March 31, 2022, the registrant had 38,473,945 shares of common stock, \$0.00001 par value per share, outstanding.

-DOCUMENTS INCORPORATED BY REFERENCE

-Portions of the registrant's definitive Proxy Statement relating to the 2022 Annual Meeting of Stockholders are incorporated herein by reference in Part III of this Annual Report on Form 10-K. The Proxy Statement will be filed with the Securities and Exchange Commission within 120 days after the year ended December 31, 2021.
+01.10 \ \ (Mark One ) INUAL REPORT PURSUANT TO SECTION 13 OR 1: S(d) OF THE SECUDITIES EVOLANCE ACT OF 102 1.4 ⊠ AN NOVAL REPORT FURSUANT TO SECTION 15 OR 1.
+For the fiscal year ended December 31, 20 21 OR □ TR ANSITION REPORT PURSUANT TO SECTION 13 O R 15(d) OF THE SECURITIES EXCHANGE ACT OF 7 1934 For the e transition period from to Commission File Number: 001-39536 ٦ Taysha Gene Therapies, I nc xact Name of Registrant as Specified in its C Delaware 84-3199512 ( State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 3000 Pegasus Park Dr. Ste 1430 Dallas, Texas 75247 (Address of principal executive offices s) (Zip Code) Registran t's telephone number, including area code: (2 214) 612-0000 Securities registered pursuant to Section 12(b) of the A Act: Trading Title of each class Common stock, par value \$0.00001 per share Symbol(s) TSHA Name of each exchange on which registered The Nasdag Stock Market LLC • vn seasoned issuer, as defined in Rule 405 of the Securit ī , e I to file reports pursuant to Section 13 or Section 15(d) or (d) of the Securities Exchange Act of 1934 during the preceding 12 2 months (or ng requirements for the past 90 days.
+Yes ⊠ No □ this chapter Indicate by check mark whether the registrant has sub- r) during the preceding 12 months (or for such shorter per d to be submitted pursuant to Rule 405 of Regulation S-T (§232.40 s).
+Yes $\boxtimes$ No $\square$ )5 of See the def Indicate by check mark whether the registrant is a larg initions of "large accelerated filer," "accelerated filer," d filer, smaller reporting company, or an emerging growth compan company" in Rule 12b-2 of the Exchange Act. y.
+Large acc elerated filer Accelerated filer Non-acce lerated filer Smaller reporting company X Emerging growth company X accounting If an emerging growth company, indicate by check mastandards provided pursuant to Section 13(a) of the Exc ransition period for complying with any new or revised financial under Secti Indicate by check mark whether the registrant has filed on 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b ment of the effectiveness of its internal control over financial repord or issued its audit report. $\Box$ ting Indicate by check mark whether the registrant is a shell Il company (as defined in Rule 12b-2 of the Exchange A Act).
+Yes □ No ⊠ e common stock of the registrant held by non-affiliates v As of March 31, 2022, the registrant had 38,473,945 s hares of common stock, \$0.00001 par value per share, or outstanding.
+DOCUMENTS INCORPORATED BY REFERENCE T. Form 10-K Portions of the registrant's definitive Proxy Statement.
+The Proxy Statement will be filed with the Securities a relating to the 2022 Annual Meeting of Stockholders as re incorporated herein by reference in Part III of this Annual Repor t on